yala/MLCodeLab/README.md

 ## Lab 2: Intro to DNN Packages: PyTorch
 Lab 2 can be found at `lab2`.

 First, we'll walk through `lab2/mnist_tutorial.ipynb` together, and cover how to build and tune models on PyTorch.
-Next, you'll apply what you learned, and work through `lab1/cifar_exercise.ipynb` yourself.
+Next, you'll apply what you learned, and work through `lab2/cifar_exercise.ipynb` yourself.

-We provide a sample solution in `lab1/sample_cifar_solution.ipynb`.

 ## Running the labs